andrewkrug/fargate-ir/README.md

 # Fargate IR

 Proof of concept around how the SSM Agent running in Fargate can be orchestrated to help with incident response.

 ## Build status

+- TBD after the repository is made public.
+For now try running `make test`

 ## Status